About the Award

-The Luv u Project introduced the Award in 2015, in partnership with the National Press Foundation, to honor excellence in mental health reporting.
-The Award carries a $10,000 prize and is open to any U.S.-based journalist at a U.S.-based news organization, including print, broadcast and online, that was published/initially broadcast in the 2018 calendar year.
+The Luv u Project introduced the Carolyn C. Mattingly Award for Mental Health Reporting in 2015, in partnership with the National Press Foundation, to honor excellence in mental health reporting.
+The Award carries a $10,000 prize and is open to any U.S.-based journalist at a U.S.-based news organization, including print, broadcast and online, that was published/initially broadcast in the application calendar year.

 The Award recognizes exemplary journalism that illuminates and advances the understanding of mental health issues and treatments for the illness.

 We are proud to announce that 2023 Carolyn C. Mattingly Award for Mental Health Reporting has been awarded to the creators of “Therapy Ghostbusters,” an NPR Invisibilia podcast about one therapist’s effort to connect with refugee survivors of the Cambodian genocide.